thsaravana/thsaravana.github.io/_posts/2021-01-02-android-material-theme-implementation.md

 Naming convention is critical to differentiate styles, themes, shapeAppearances, etc...
 Every style starts with `Widget.App.xxxx` and for themes it's `Theme.App.xxxx` or `ThemeOverlay.App.xxxx`.
 This is mainly to avoid accidental usage of a Theme instead of a Style, or vice versa.
 We can have a custom Lint rule to check this, if needed.
-The same goes for ShapeAppearances and TextAppearances.
+The same goes for ShapeAppearances and TextAppearances.<br>
 Having all these separated also helps in reuse.
-For instance, the same ShapeAppearance can be applied for different material components via themes.
+For instance, the same ShapeAppearance can be applied for different material components via themes.<br>
 Another important usage of this organizational structure is to keep things small and definite.
-For instance, any app should have a limited number of TextStyles and we can define all the variations in `text.xml` and make the file effectively readonly.
-Thus, developers won't be adding any new text styles and will only use the predefined ones.
+For instance, any app should have a limited number of TextStyles and we can define all the variations in `text.xml` and make the file effectively readonly.Thus, developers won't be adding any new text styles and will only use the predefined ones.

 *TBD*